felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 $scale = 6000 6200 6400 6500 6700 6900 7100
 ```

-2. Use a `for` loop to print intervals (in cents) between adjacent pitches.
+2. Use a `for` loop to calculate and print the intervals (in cents) between adjacent pitches.

 ### Exercise 3: Intervals to Scale